-In this 3-part guide (links to Part 1 and Part 3), we share some of our tips on organizing photo/video scavenger hunts for an office team-building event.
+In this 3-part guide (links to Part 1 and Part 3), we share some of our tips on organizing photo and video scavenger hunts for an office team-building event.
 Please note that while our guide will primarily be focusing on groups utilizing the GooseChase Platform to run their game in an office setting, these tips will certainly be helpful for any organizer putting together a scavenger hunt in general.

 Now that you have completed the steps from Part 1 and set overall goals for your scavenger hunt, scheduled a time to run the event, and organized your teams; it's time to figure out how to create the best possible missions to fill up your list of challenges.
 If you have reliable ways to communicate with your participants during the scavenger hunt, such as through instant messaging or GooseChase's built-in notifications feature, it's also a good idea to pre-plan a few missions for release during the game as surprise or bonus challenges.

 Include a Variety of Challenges that Appeal to Different Participants

 Just like with team organization, your choice of scavenger hunt missions play a big part in dictating the flow of your event.
 When creating missions and assessing the value they add, keep in mind that each individual will have different skills and talents they can contribute to their teams.
 A scavenger hunt mission asking team members to demonstrate their athletic ability might appeal to some, while a mission asking for team members to demonstrate their artistic talents might feel more rewarding to others.
 Incorporating a balance of mission types on your list will help to ensure that the entire team feels involved.
 A few examples of factors to keep in mind when drafting missions, along with questions you might want to ask yourself when populating your list include:

 - Mission Difficulty: Do the number of points rewarded reflect the effort it takes to complete this mission?